isce-framework/isce3/docs/buildinstall.md

 !!! tip
-    If many of these unit tests are failing, it is a good indicator that some python package is missing from your environment, or something has been configured incorrectly.
+    If many of these unit tests are failing, it is a good indicator that some Python package is missing from your environment, or something has been configured incorrectly.

 Once ISCE3 is installed and passing unit tests, making it available for import